Expanding Capacity, Building Resilience

 • New legislation to expand services to disadvantaged business enterprises

-• Programs to enable small local minority food businesses to obtain city contracts
+• Programs to enable small local food businesses to obtain city contracts

 • New city department was established to support small business growth

-• Millions in federal grants leveraged to support economic inclusion
+• Millions in grants leveraged to support economic inclusion

-• Launched a youth employment project, in partnership with the public school system.
+• Launching a youth employment project in partnership with the public school system

 This year, the Request for Proposal (RFP) for SCEI opens Monday, January 13, 2025.
-If your municipality is ready to lead on economic inclusion, apply now to ensure you don’t miss this opportunity.
-The RFP closes on Monday, February 24, 2025.
+If your municipality is ready to lead on economic access and growth, apply now to ensure you don’t miss this opportunity.
+The RFP closes Thursday, February 27, 2025.

 Municipalities from the following 10 states are eligible for SCEI: Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia.